borisdev/resume/resume.md

 - To reduce toil by optimizing and automating processes
 - To increase collaboration by documenting a ubiquitous language
 - To increase feedback by building observability, prototypes, and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)
-- To increase customer value by discovering primitive concepts behind the data's relevance
+- To help customers by modeling the concepts they use when making business judgements with the data

 ## Tools